3valley/code-your-own-adventure/README.md

 ```python
 print 'hello world'
 ```
-then click the Run button ▶
+then hit run ▶

 ### Syntax
 Like a human language, there are grammar and punctuation rules you must follow (although humans don’t usually grab you in the middle of a sentence, yell ERROR and refuse to let you continue talking until you use grammar correctly)

-Trinket.io has **syntax highlighting**, where the things you type will change color based on what part of the code they represent.
+Trinket.io (and a lot of other editors you'll encounter!) has **syntax highlighting**, where the things you type will change color based on what part of the code they represent.
 This can be useful for catching errors.
 (For example, a string without quote marks will be black instead of red)

 ### Comment
 **Comments** have no effect on the program, so you can use them to describe the code (and write notes to yourself).
 You can also **comment out** chunks of your program by placing comments in front of existing code.
 This is useful for testing things and diagnosing problems.